KDE/digikam-doc/import_tools/advanced_import.rst

 .. important::

-    With USB Mass Torage driver, the usage of **file metadata** setting during camera contents parsing influence the rules of file renaming operations.
+    With USB Mass Storage driver, the usage of **file metadata** setting during camera contents parsing influence the rules of file renaming operations.
 If :ref:`this option <camera_behavior>` is disabled, the file renaming features will be limited.
 Take a care that enabling this option will slow down the camera connection stage.

 The new filename that digiKam will use for the photographs when they are downloaded can be shown underneath the **Customize** settings.
 Changing item selection from the icon-view will update these information.
 The renaming settings will be remembered the next time you use the camera interface.